frontcover/fpgademos_sdrangan/docs/units/scalar_fun/rtlsim.md

 ## Extracting VCD Files

-The C/RTL simulation that is run from the Vitis GUI creates a `.wdb` (waveform database) format file.
+The C/RTL simulation that is run from the Vitis GUI creates a `.wdb` (waveform database)  file with traces of all the signals.
 This format is an AMD proprietary format and cannot be read by other programs, although you can see it in the Vivado viewer.
 So, we will modify the simulation to export an alternative open-source **VCD** or [**Value Change Dump**](https://en.wikipedia.org/wiki/Value_change_dump) format.
 VCD files can be read by many programs including python.

-I wrote a simple python file that modifies the simulation files to capture the VCD output and re-runs the simulation.
-YOu can execute it as follows:
+The `xilinxutils` package has a simple python file that modifies the simulation files to capture the VCD output and re-runs the simulation.
+You can execute it as follows:

 * `cd` to the directory of the Vitis IP project.
 In the scalar function project, this Vitis project is in `hwdesign\scalar_fun\scalar_fun_vitis`
 * When the IP was synthesized, Vitis created a directory of the form `<component_name>/<top_name>` based on the names of the component and top-level function.
 Based on the settings we used in this project, this directory is: